 Psychological therapies are highly recommended for PTSD, above all other treatments.
 A commonly used therapy is cognitive behavioural therapy – this is useful for many other mental health problems as well.
 For more severe cases, medication may be recommended.
 It is likely the medication would be a type of SSRI antidepressant.
 Medication is only usually used as a last resort in these circumstances.
 There is also a treatment called EMDR (eye movement desensitisation and reprocessing).
 The patient makes side-to-side eye movements (usually following an object or the therapist’s finger) while they remember and describe the traumatic event.
 It is unclear why EMDR works well when treating PTSD, but evidence suggests it does help to change negative thoughts relating to trauma.

-What to Do If You Think You’re Suffering From PTSD
+What to Do If You Think You're Suffering from PTSD

 If you think you may have symptoms of PTSD, visit your GP.
-Your GP will refer you to a mental health professional who specialises in this area, and you may be given the ideal treatment for you.
+Your GP will refer you to a mental health professional who specialises in this are, and you may be given the ideal treatment for you.